 Multistream Message Type (12 bits): The type of application-specific feedback message.
 Must be set to 2.

 Version (4 bits): The version of the SCA message.
-Must be set to 1.
+Must be set to either 1 or 2 based on SDP version negotiation.

 Sequence Number (16 bits): The sequence number of the current announcement.
 For retransmissions of an SCA this must be the same as that of the SCA being retransmitted.
 For new SCAs this value must be higher than that of the previous SCA sent.
 This value must not be set to 0.
 If support for SCR feedback is disabled mid-call all existing state is deprecated, including sequence numbers.